cjohansen/spasm/Readme.md

 ### Pages

 A page is an object with at least a `render` method, and optionally a method to fetch data, and a method to process data.
-When a page is requested, Reapp will perform the following steps to render the page:
+When a page is requested, Spreact will perform the following steps to render the page:

 * Get data with `page.getData(currentState)`